 Children 5 – 12

 Bright Sparks is a program for newly arrived children transitioning into primary school.
-The Bright Sparks Program Learning Club includes academic, social, language and recreational activities, designed to support children in their settlement.
+The Bright Sparks Program Learning Club includes social, language and recreational activities, designed to support children in their settlement.
 Activities are based in SPARK’s partner schools, outside of regular class time, and are facilitated by trained volunteers and school staff.

 An intensive tutoring program for newly arrived children who require significant academic and social support to prepare them for high school.
 In Bright Sparks Tutor children work through a learning plan with a skilled volunteer.
 The children’s learning plan is developed by SPARK and their classroom teacher to address their individual academic and social development needs.

 At the end of each school term all Bright Sparks children participate in a recreational session facilitated by volunteers.
-In Bright Sparks Active sessions children participate in craft, art, sports, music, and drama activities.
+In Bright Sparks special sessions children participate in craft, art, sports, music, and drama activities.
 These activities are designed to develop non-academic skills, develop interests, build self-esteem and encourage enjoyment in

 SPARK partners with Candy Stripes Circus to provide a series of circus skills workshops designed to support relationships between newly arrived students and their settled peers.
 Candy Stripes Circus engages an entire year group or school in workshops facilitated by professional circus members, SPARK volunteers and school staff.
 Children develop their communication, team work, and interpersonal skills whilst engaging in fun activities such as juggling, hula hoops, and spinning plates.
 Candy Stripes Circus workshops culminate in children using their newfound circus skills to create a performance for family, friends and school community to come and see.

 1-2-3 Magic and Emotion Coaching

 A positive parenting course open to all parents in the school community and facilitated in Arabic by SPARK staff and bi-lingual facilitators.